Routine 101

 Create a matte, protective finish with this ultra-lightweight, soothing physical sunscreen formulated with titanium dioxide and zinc oxide.

-Sunscreen isn’t just for days outside.
-UVA rays can penetrate your windows, plus blue light from your screens may cause skin damage—so make sure to wear SPF indoors as well.
+Sunscreen isn’t just for those summer days outside.
+UVA rays can penetrate your windows, plus blue light from your screens may cause skin damage—so make sure to wear SPF on cloudy days, rainy days, and the days when you’re staying indoors.

 Keep Reading